 First round of prenatal blood tests

 Discussion about genetic testing

-Initial ultrasound, if doctor has ultrasound machine in office
+Initial ultrasound, if the doctor has an ultrasound machine in the office

 Discussion about future fetal and maternal changes

 How many pounds should I gain during pregnancy?

 Does my health history suggest an increased risk for certain

 conditions or complications?

 Is there a specific pregnancy diet I should follow?